KSP-KOS/KOS/doc/source/structures/misc/string.rst

           - Breaks this string up into a list of smaller strings on each occurrence of the given separator
         * - :meth:`STARTSWITH(string)`
           - boolean
-          - True if this string starts with the given string (case sensitive)
+          - True if this string starts with the given string
         * - :meth:`SUBSTRING(start, count)`
           - :struct:`String`
           - Returns a new string with the given count of characters from this string starting from the given start position